theMK2k/Media-Hoarder/DONE.md

 # DONE

+## v1.4.0-b2

+- [x] only load filters that are actually shown
+  - [x] reload filters when "edit filters" is done (only reload those filters that have changed visibility from false to true)

 ## v1.4.0-b1

 - [x] when clicking a media item in one of the smaller lists, show the item's card